FLYING CIRCUS

 Sure, they too wanted to play heavy rock music, but certainly not in the same vein as those 'posers'.
 Post-adolescent necessity to distinguish themselves from the mainstream had led them into musical directions nobody wanted to follow at the time: Falco Kurtz had pinched the old records of GENESIS and MANFRED MANN'S EARTH BAND from his big brother, the walls in Michael Dorp's room were graced by posters of BLACK SABBATH and LED ZEPPELIN, and Michael Rick was practicing pieces from bands almost forgotten, e.g. FREE and BLUE CHEER.

 In other words: It was obvious that the common basis of the three founder members was a pronounced weakness for the sounds of the 70ies.
 Accordingly, it should not surprise anyone that the band started off playing classics from that time.
 As experience was lacking, the musicians at first restricted themselves to playing cover versions of straight rock songs, which were soon to be followed by similar compositions of their own.
 After a period of various co-musicians joinig and leaving, the band found a stable line up with the addition of Harald Krause on bass, Michael Nolte on keyboards and backing vocals and Markus Wasen on guitar and finally hit the stage under the name of FLYING CIRCUS for the first time in autumn 1990.
-At the time it went virtually unnoticed, but the name taken from the 70ies television series by British comedians Monty Python definitely determined the band's relation to the era of tie-dye t-shirts and hippie trousers which is still valid today.
+At the time it went virtually unnoticed, but the name taken from the 70ies television series by British comedians Monty Python definitely determined the band's relation to the era of tie-dye t-shirts and flared trousers which is still valid today.

-It may seem suprising that FLYING CIRCUS took the time of a fulll year before first making themselves known to the public, but (as is still the case today) the band simply wanted to do a reasonably good job.
-Apart form their own reasons for taking their time, being patient definitely payed off: Ironically, the aforementioned commercial bands had paved the way for a revitalised interest in the music of the 70ies by simply wrapping up their impudent LED ZEP-rip-offs in an 80ies sound, and so the advent of FLYING CIRCUS on the regional music scene became something of an open arms welcome.
+It may seem suprising that FLYING CIRCUS took the time of a fulll year before first making themselves known to the public, but (as is still the case today) the band simply wanted to do a good job.
+Apart form their own reasons for taking their time, being patient definitely payed off: Ironically, the aforementioned commercial bands had paved the way for a revitalised interest in the music of the 70ies by simply wrapping up their impudent LED ZEP-rip-offs in an 80ies sound, and so the advent of FLYING CIRCUS on the regional music scene became a real open arms welcome.

 In a short period of time FLYING CIRCUS developed into a higly acclaimed live act with a lot of stage experience, but at the same time the band grew weary of having to play the same old songs at private parties, biker's clubs or local festivals over and over again.
 Numbers like 'Smoke on the Water', 'All Right Now' or 'Born To Be Wild' are always crowd pleasers, but when played approximately one time and a half, they no longer exactly represent what you would call a musical challenge.
 So the band deliberately tried to move into directions that had not been followed as extensively: